snimu/blog/contents/hnet-thoughts/article.md

 And that's in addition to the improved gradient flow from having a residual in the residual.

+**IMPORTANT:** There is one important detail that we have to take care of for this change to work.
+When using a linear layer to transform the residual, that linear layer is initialized to zero.
+This ensures that the main module gets enough gradients in the beginning that the model doesn't learn to simply route around it for more greedy decoding.
+If we want to achieve the same effect, the sum between the de-chunked output of the main module and the output of the residual must be weighted, those weights must be scalar and learned, and they must be initialized to 1.0 for the main module and 0.0 for the residual.
+That's trivial to do though, and doesn't interfere with the gradient to any relevant degree.
+It has the additional advantage that the learned weights are a great interpretability tool.

 #### Mamba or transformer?

 The H-Net paper spends a lot of time on the question of what type of mixing-layer to use: a Mamba 2 layer, or a transformer layer consisting of an attention layer with a sliding window of size 1024 and an MLP?